 That Time We Visited The Haunted Island Of Siquijor On Halloween

 There was a time in my life when I said yes to everything,without even thinking first.
-Or maybe I still do now, but with more mindful caution.
+Or maybe I still do now, but with a bit more caution.
 Unlike in school when I’d come into almost every class prepared, in life, I sort of didn’t.
 Maybe it’s my rebellion against the structure, or maybe it’s me being adventurous.
 Or careless.
-However you choose to judge it is absolutely your choice.
+However you choose to see it is all up you.

 Almost exactly a year ago, with a resounding yes, I went to travel to the province of Siquijor with my friend Joanna.
 In case it did not occur to you (as it did not to me, when I agreed to this excursion), we ventured by end October, which is Halloween, and in case you didn’t know, the island of Siquijor is in fact known for its mystic traditions.